 Invalidation Using Tags

-Tags are a very useful invalidation tool.
-We can assign a list of tags, which are arbitrary strings, to each item stored in thecache.
-For example, suppose we have an HTML page with an article and comments, which we want to cache.
-So we specify tags whensaving to cache:
+Tags provide a very useful invalidation mechanism.
+We can assign a list of tags (arbitrary strings) to each item stored in thecache.
+For example, suppose we have an HTML page displaying an article and its comments, which we want to cache.
+When saving, wespecify the relevant tags:

 $dependencies[Cache::Tags] = ["article/$articleId", "comments/$articleId"];

-Now, let's move to the administration.
-Here we have a form for article editing.
-Together with saving the article to adatabase, we call theclean()
+Now, let's move to the administration section.
+Here, we have a form for editing articles.
+Along with saving the article to thedatabase, we call theclean()

 $cache->clean([$cache::Tags => ["article/$articleId"],]);

-Likewise, in the place of adding a new comment (or editing a comment), we will not forget to invalidate the relevant tag:
+Similarly, when adding a new comment (or editing one), we must remember to invalidate the corresponding tag:

 $cache->clean([$cache::Tags => ["comments/$articleId"],]);

-is forced to be invalidated and the HTML page carrying the tag is deletedfrom the cache.
-The same happens when you insert a new comment under the relevant article.
+is invalidated, and the cached HTML page carrying this tagis deleted.
+The same occurs when a new comment is added under the respective article.

 Invalidation by Priority